Kristin Dykstra Distinguished Scholar in Residence & Director of First Year Seminar

 Research

-Kristin Dykstra writes about people, places, and culture, with a special interest in motions and intersections amongst the Americas.
+Kristin Dykstra writes about people, places, and culture.
 Much of her research is interdisciplinary.
-Some publications are scholarly, while others are works of literary translation or creative writing.
+Some publications are scholarly, while others are works of creative writing or literary translation.

 While teaching in the Department of English at Illinois State University (2002-2014), where she entered as an Assistant Professor and left as Full Professor, Dykstra won the 2007-8 Dean’s Award for Outstanding Scholarly Achievement and a 2005-6 College of Arts and Sciences Teaching Initiative Award.